dina-web-nrm/keycloak-docker/README.md

 - Should we try Keycloak 3.0.0 - does this version have the bugs described above?
 - Make sure database/settings are preserved; Virtualbox crashing wiped the database with current setup
     - Strange problem: start docker-compose, setup Keycloak using admin console, let it run for 8 hours, export database -> empty database with no tables.
 Keycloak UI shows data as normal. docker-compose down and up -> dina realm is missing fom Keycloak UI.
 Why?
-Windows sleep + virtualbox messing somethinh up??
+Windows sleep + Virtualbox messing something up??
-- Do we need to enable i18n yet?
+- Enabling and setting up i18n later, for UI in Swedish.
 - Try out importing Keycloak settings from JSON file - last import failed.
-- Organize CSS better
+- Organize CSS better, hide Google Authenticator

 # GOTCHA

-Note that if you change user/password env variables, they won't be taken into account on restart, unless you first delete the local data directory: "none of the variables below will have any effect if you start the container with a data directory that already contains a database: any pre-existing database will always be left untouched on container startup." ...and the pre-existing database is persisted on the host.
+Note that if you change user/password env variables, they won't be taken into account on restart, unless you first remove the local MySQL data volume on the host: "none of the variables below will have any effect if you start the container with a data directory that already contains a database: any pre-existing database will always be left untouched on container startup."